 We did ok as I recall, the usual amount through the door for a band like this – just over 100.
 As would often be the way though, when the headline band were actually on stage, Danny and I would be upstairs in the office with Jem Barnes, the manager of the West End Centre, sorting though the finances.
 Door take, money for the bands, money back to us we had spent on posters and fliers, then split what was left between the venue and ourselves.
 On a night like this we would probably walk away with about £50.

-I went downstairs not long after the last sounds of guitars and cheers had finished and the crowd were shuffling out, money in envelopes for the various bands.
-Looking for the singers or band members to pay them.
+After we played, I had to head up to Jem’s office to sort out the cash.
+I went downstairs not long after the sounds of guitars and cheers had finished and the crowd were shuffling out.
+Money in envelopes for the various bands, looking for the singers or band members to pay them.
 I saw Dave Callahan from The Wolfhounds and went up to him with my usual, ‘Great gig’.
 ‘What?!’ he replied, giving me a very odd look.
 ‘Didn’t you see the fight?’.
 This was a life lesson to me.
 Never congratulate a band on their gig if you didn’t actually see it…

 Luckily for the purposes of indie history, our man Dave Driscoll (AKA Fruitier Than Thou) was on hand to not only record the gig but also to pass on to us what actually happened that night.
-Here’s ‘Anti Midas Touch‘ recorded early on in the set, before things got nasty.
-Below we have Dave’s account of the evening plus a recording, including the fight – it happens at about 1:20.
+(Read this more in-depth version of events, including Dave’s story here)